Frederick Carl Frieseke was my mother's father. At the peak of

 and a number of American artists.
 One of the illustrations is F. C. Frieseke's "Lilies."

 This is a beautiful book for all ages.
-There are extensive reviews at the links below.
+There are extensive reviews at the link below.

 Art, Art History, and Exhibition Catalogues